Rangelands

 Photo credit: Arjen Boerman – FREE Nature

-Rangelands, when people and wild animals work together, will boost the resilience and health of ecosystems.
+Rangelands, where people and wild animals work together, boost the resilience and health of ecosystems.
 Key areas of impact include:

 The working group on (the Ecological Uplift of) Rangelands of the Global Rewilding Alliance invites the parties to the UN Convention to Combat Desertification (UNCCD), the International Land Coalition: Rangelands Initiative (ICCR), and the IUCN and WWF platforms on rangelands to consider the solutions provided by ‘The Ecological Uplift’ agenda.